greenstick/bootstrapping-package-management-on-exacloud/README.md

 # Velvet
 brew install science/velvet
 ```
 Note: *Some of the real benefits of Linuxbrew (and any package manager) are consistency in installation practices, smart (automated) dependency management, and ease of versioning.
 That said, ExaCloud does have some of the software provided by the recipes above pre-installed.
-To see what software (and versions) are already installed, check out [exainfo.ohsu.edu](exainfo.ohsu.edu).
-If you're interested in specific versions of a software, see the Linuxbrew documentation on how to install a specific version.*
+To see what software (and versions) are already installed, check out [exainfo.ohsu.edu](http://exainfo.ohsu.edu) (you must be logged on to the OHSU network).
+If you're interested in specific versions of a software, see the [Linuxbrew documentation](http://linuxbrew.sh) or type `man brew` into your terminal to learn how to install a specific version.*

 Not sure which installation recipe you need?
 The command below has you covered:
 ```